marcopxt/Miscellaneous/README.md

 3. Quadpop example.
 I'll try to incorporate it later.
 4. Dominated Pareto implementation.
 It works just fine for a few thousand data points.
 5. Simulation via AlphaSimR of a breeding program using BGLR and multi-traits.
+6. Function to get Bayesian stats for FAST tools as described in Smith and Cullis (2018).
+The input should be a factor analytic model from BGLR package.